juchong/questnav-browser-config-tool/CONTRIBUTING.md

-# Contributing to Quest Navigation Browser Configuration Tool
+# Contributing to QuestNav Browser Configuration Tool

 Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing to this project.